BrianWill/byteschool/markdown/go/syntax.md

 ## semi-colons

-Most kinds of statement in Go must end with a semi-colon:
+Most kinds of statements in Go must end with a semi-colon:

 ```
 foo();